 How Veterinarians Induce Vomiting in Dogs

-At Lisle, we carefully examine your dog to determine whether inducing vomiting is safe for your pet.
+An emergency veterinarian will carefully examine your dog to determine whether inducing vomiting is safe for your pet.
 If it's determined that this action should be taken, special medication with minimal side effects is used (as opposed to hydrogen peroxide).
-If your dog does experience any side effects, we are equipped to administer proper care and medication.
+If your dog does experience any side effects, the veterinarian will be equipped to administer proper care and medication.

 What To Do If You Suspect Your Dog Has Ingested a Toxin

-Immediately contact your veterinarian or Poison Control is the best thing you can do after your pet ingests a toxin.
-This way, the Lisle vets can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.
+Immediately contact your veterinarian or Poison Control if your pet has ingested a toxin.
+This way, a veterinarian can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.